reframejs/reframe/docs/overview.template.md

 ##### Ease of Use

-Creating a page is simply a matter of creating a page object and a React component, and the Quick Start section bellow shows how easy it is. see how easy it is to create a page that has a server-rendered React component.
+Creating a page is simply a matter of creating a page config and a React component, and the Quick Start section bellow shows how easy it is. see how easy it is to create a page that has a server-rendered React component.